jundalisay/spblist/content/en/material/fallacies/scientism.md

 - the believers in Newton was the need for objectivity and
 - the believers in Einstein was the need for precision

-But the big problem was that the universe is made up of 5 Elements.
+But the big problem is that the universe is made up of 5 Elements.
-- Objectivity is only true for matter or the 1st Element (3rd Element to Descartes).
+- Objectivity is only true for matter (3rd Element to Descartes, Material Layer to Superphysics).
-- Precision is true for electromagnetism or the 3rd Element (1st Element to Descartes) since it as the electroweak has the smallest particles as electrons and neutrinos.
+- Precision is true for electromagnetism (1st Element to Descartes, Radiant Layer to Superphysics) since it as the electroweak has the smallest particles as electrons and neutrinos.

 {{< i s="/graphics/physics/layers.png" a="layers" >}}

-The other Elements -- spacetime and aether -- are not objective nor precise.
+The other Elements -- **spacetime and aether -- are not objective nor precise**.
 And so the requirements of science naturally keep out the complete knowledge of how the universe works.

+> Spacetime and the aether are not objective nor precise

 Worse, the focus on objectivitiy, which is really a focus on crude matter, goes against the subtle nature of the abstract human mind (soul).
 Scientists end up using their knowledge to create nuclear bombs or hypersonic missles to destroy other humans more efficiently, just as Wall Street uses scientific models to amass more money, creating worse financial crises.